• Skip to primary navigation

 Go beaching at Palm Beach

-After conquering the countles stairs leading to and from the Barrenjoey Lighthouse, you’ll want to cool down!
+After conquering the countless stairs leading to and from the Barrenjoey Lighthouse, you’ll want to cool down!

-Give Station Beach a miss as the water is murky and flat, and head to Palm Beach instead where you can enjoy a fresh ocean swim!
+For some beach time, give Station Beach a miss, as the water is murky and flat.
+Head to Palm Beach instead, where you can enjoy a fresh ocean swim!

 To get to Palm Beach after your lighthouse walk, you’ll take a short detour from Station Beach as you’re walking back towards the parking area.

-There are public toilets and showers near the life saver club so after your swim, rinse off and freshen up because it’s time for cocktails and food!
+There are public toilets and showers near the life-saving club, so after your swim, rinse off and freshen up because it’s time for cocktails and food!

 Palm Beach Sydney itinerary